The Psygaia Framework

 A crisis of disconnection.

-Contemporary converging crises — ecological destabilization, psychological distress, and cultural disorientation — are understood not as discrete emergencies but as expressions of an underlying condition.
+Contemporary crises — ecological destabilization, psychological distress, cultural disorientation — are not discrete emergencies.
+They are expressions of a single underlying condition: the systematic severing of the relational bonds through which human organisms participate in Earth's living systems.

 The meaning crisis is not a crisis of belief.
 It is a crisis of participatory knowing — of how we situate ourselves within the larger order of things.